 This is Anita Finlay’s third and final article about her recent Mediterranean cruise.
-She takes us now to the magical islands of Santorini and Mykonos.

 The great thing about visiting paradise is the joy of knowing you have realized a dearly held wish.
 My initial introduction to the stunning islands of Santorini and Mykonos were via a Barnes & Noble wall calendar.
 Each year, and for many years, staring at photographs of the Adriatic against the white walls and magical porticos of island homes there was as close as I would get.
 I had hoped that treating ourselves to a Mediterranean cruise meant my husband and I could finally throw the bookstore calendars away, and make a few of our own.

 As our cruise ship, the Celebrity Equinox, arrived in the bay of Santorini, I couldn’t get dressed fast enough.
 The tenders loaded up early that morning to take eager travelers to shore.
 The ship’s crew, as per usual, was efficient in getting us aboard the boats which held about 120 people and soon we were standing at the tiny dockside area where tourist shops were nestled into the mountainside.
 We made for the left of the dock before our fellow travelers noticed and were first in line for the cable car that traveled up the side of the mountain into town.

 Cable cars, like ski lifts, scare the crap out of me.
 This should tell you just how much I wanted to experience our destination.
 But our other options were walking up the switchbacks 587 steps or riding up via donkey.
 Informed that the donkey scent would “stay with us” throughout the day, we figured to spare ourselves the aroma and save our energy for the walking we would do later.
 And the donkeys made the cable car seem much less frightening.